ethereum/eth-wiki/eth1.md

 ## VM & Precompiles

+### Precompiles
+There is no working group focused specifically on precompiles, but there are discussion groups for at least one proposal (e.g. [elliptic curve linear combinations](https://ethereum-magicians.org/t/precompile-for-general-elliptic-curve-linear-combinations/2581)).

-### eWASM
+### Ewasm
-Building a spec for Ethereum-flavoured WASM and determining what might go into ETH1x vs. preparing for ETH2.
+Building a spec for Ethereum-flavoured WebAssembly (wasm) and determining what might go into ETH1x vs. preparing for ETH2.

 ### EVM Evolution

-Improvements to the current EVM, including pre-compiles.
-Preparing for eWASM with forward compatibility of features.
-Assist eWASM with plans for migration of ETH1x to ETH2.
+Improvements to the current EVM around speed, safety, and interoperability.
+Safety improvements will increase the capabilities of static analysis and formal verification tools operating on EVM.
+Interoperability improvements include making EVM a better code generation target for higher-level languages like Solidity and Vyper, as well as lower-level bytecode formats such as WebAssembly/Ewasm and LLVM IR.
+Also helping form long-term plans for EVM across the ETH1x and ETH2 roadmaps.

 * Leads: Brooke Zelenka, Greg Colvin
 # Initiatives